 Did you get that?

-So we really need to THINK about what we're doing to ourselves.
+We really need to think about what we're doing to ourselves.
 Right Now.
 Before it's too late.
-Because the idea wasn't to stay in Ketosis forever.
-Although that's what a lot of folks are going to have to do now, even though we do not know how safe that is long-term.
+Because the original idea wasn't to stay in ketosis forever.